dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 In addition, <xref:Microsoft.Maui.Controls.HybridWebView> defines a <xref:Microsoft.Maui.Controls.HybridWebView.RawMessageReceived> event that's raised when a raw message is received.
 The <xref:Microsoft.Maui.Controls.HybridWebViewRawMessageReceivedEventArgs> object that accompanies the event defines a <xref:Microsoft.Maui.Controls.HybridWebViewRawMessageReceivedEventArgs.Message> property that contains the message.

 Your app's C# code can invoke synchronous and asynchronous JavaScript methods within the <xref:Microsoft.Maui.Controls.HybridWebView> with the <xref:Microsoft.Maui.Controls.HybridWebView.InvokeJavaScriptAsync%2A> and <xref:Microsoft.Maui.Controls.HybridWebView.EvaluateJavaScriptAsync%2A> methods.
-For more information, see [Invoke JavaScript from C#](#invoke-javascript-from-c).
 Your app's JavaScript code can also synchronously invoke C# methods.
-For more information, see [Invoke C# from JavaScript](#invoke-c-from-javascript).
+For more information, see [Invoke JavaScript from C#](#invoke-javascript-from-c) and [Invoke C# from JavaScript](#invoke-c-from-javascript).

 To create a .NET MAUI app with <xref:Microsoft.Maui.Controls.HybridWebView> you need: